Virtual Personas for Language Models via an Anthology of Backstories: Limitations and Societal Impact

 \subsection{Societal Impact}

 Employing LLMs to create virtual personas presents both transformative possibilities and ethical challenges.
-Positively, it could significantly impact market research, psychological studies, and the simulation of social behaviors, providing cost-effective and rapid data collection while minimizing risks to real individuals.
-Conversely, there exists a potential for misuse, such as influencing public opinion or perpetuating biases through skewed data representations.
-Such risks highlight the imperative for stringent ethical oversight and regulation in deploying these technologies to safeguard against misuse.
+Positively, it could significantly impact psychological studies, market research, economic and policy simulation.
+We believe it can provide better representation of diverse target subjects, cost-effective and rapid data collection and scrutability while minimizing risks to real individuals.
+Conversely, there exists a potential for misuse such as using inaccurate predictions without confirmatory human studies, or use by malicious actors to hone human-centered attacks.